evanlouie/assertate/README.md

   .map(str => str.toUpperCase()); // compiler knows that it is mapping over strings

 ////////////////////////////////////////////////////////////////////////////////
-// Error/Exception based assertions
+// try/catch based assertions with Errors
 //------------------------------------------------------------------------------
-// Use the `assertIs...` and `assert` functions for exception based assertions.
+// Use the `assertIs...` and `assert` functions for Error/exception based
+// assertions.
-// These assertions use the `is...` type predicates under the hood and our
+// These assertions use the `is...` type-predicates under the hood and are
-// useful for allowing  based control flows.
+// useful for allowing try/catch based control flow.
 ////////////////////////////////////////////////////////////////////////////////
 try {
   const someUndefinedVar: unknown = undefined;